NLCProject/OcppClient/README.md

 # OCPP Client

+## About this library
-This library is used by the charge point and backend for communication.
-This client can be used either in client or server mode and handles all outgoing and incoming requests.
+This library is used by the charge point and backend for bi-directional communication.
+This library can be used either in client or server mode and handles all outgoing and incoming requests.

+The core functionality provides a bi-directional communication between one server and multiple clients.
+The communication is based on a simple event architecture.
+Every request (regardless if server or client) is communicated via an event and can be handled by the registered application.
+How to install and use this libray is described in detail in the upcoming topics.

 ## Installation
 ### Create Artifact